jngong/expedia-eco/README.md

 ## Endpoints

-`GET /api/cities`
+- `GET /api/cities`

-returns a list of city names
+* returns a list of city names

-`GET /api/cities/:city/hotels`
+- `GET /api/cities/:city/hotels`

-returns a list of hotels in the specified city
+* returns a list of hotels in the specified city

-`GET /api/hotels/:hotel`
+- `GET /api/hotels/:hotel`

-returns details about the specified hotel
+* returns details about the specified hotel

-`GET /api/hotels/:hotel/rooms`
+- `GET /api/hotels/:hotel/rooms`

-returns a list of rooms in the specified hotel
+* returns a list of rooms in the specified hotel

-`GET /api/hotels/:hotel/rooms/:room`
+- `GET /api/hotels/:hotel/rooms/:room`

-returns details about the specified hotel room
+* returns details about the specified hotel room

-`POST /api/hotels`
+- `POST /api/hotels`

-add a new hotel
+* add a new hotel

-`POST /api/hotels/:hotel/rooms`
+- `POST /api/hotels/:hotel/rooms`

-add a new room to an existing hotel (post-MVP)
+* add a new room to an existing hotel (post-MVP)

-`PUT /api/hotels/:hotel`
+- `PUT /api/hotels/:hotel`

-update hotel info
+* update hotel info

-`PUT /api/hotels/:hotel/rooms/:room`
+- `PUT /api/hotels/:hotel/rooms/:room`

-update hotel room info (post-MVP)
+* update hotel room info (post-MVP)

-`DELETE /api/hotels/:hotel`
+-`DELETE /api/hotels/:hotel`
-remove a hotel from the DB
+\*remove a hotel from the DB

 ## Sample JSON from `GET /api/hotels/:hotel`